8 Common American English Diphthongs with Examples

 What’s the best way to learn English diphthongs?

 - Watch a YouTube video.
-In a video by Rachel’s English, you can listen to five of the eight American English diphthongs.
-She breaks down the pronunciation of each diphthong in easy-to-understand terms and then gives some examples of common words that have the diphthongs in them.
+In this video from Rachel’s English, you can listen to five of the eight American English diphthongs.
+She breaks down the pronunciation of each one in easy-to-understand terms and then gives some examples of common words that contain the diphthongs.

-- Watch videos of native speakers using diphthongs in action.
+- Watch videos of native speakers using diphthongs.
 Listen to how native speakers actually use diphthongs in their own speech.
 On the FluentU program, native English videos come with interactive subtitles that you can pause to see definitions and other helpful notes.

 FluentU takes authentic videos—like music videos, movie trailers, news and inspiring talks—and turns them into personalized language learning lessons.

 - Try resources designed for children.
-If you’re looking for English diphthong practice for kids, The Joyful Learner has you covered.
+If you’re looking for English diphthong practice for kids, or you just want something super easy to make sure you really understand diphthongs, The Joyful Learner has you covered with this practice package.

 Well, that list wasn’t too frightening, was it?
 Armed with your new knowledge of the eight American English diphthongs, you’ll be the talk of the town!